alexey-ernest/awesome-logger/README.md

 * Click `Refresh` button to reload page with newer results.

 ### Subscriptions API
-Implemented as a RESTful API HTTP service.
+Implemented as a RESTful API HTTP service (ASP.NET WebApi application).

 Unlike most of WCF bindings HTTP API is supported by major of clients.
 The service is implemented in micro-service architecture, has minimum dependencies and does not share it's data with other components.

 This API is consumed by `Website` for managing subscriptions by Administrator and by `Monitor Service` to retrieve subscription params.
 For accessing this API you need AccessToken which is specified on configuration file.
 For Read-Write access there is a dedicated AccessToken using in Website->API communication.
 Fir Monitor->API communication there is a different AccessToken.